Norwegian language courses and programmes - Tromsø Campus

 - Passed Norwegian Level II (recommended)

-- Passed Placement Test (Entrance Examination) arranged 2 weeks before the start of the course
+- Passed Placement Test (Entrance Examination) arranged approximately two weeks before the start of the course

 Norsk språk, litteratur og kultur -NOR-0100 (30 ECTS)